Martin Peterka

-Martin Peterka (born 12 January 1995) is a Czech basketball player for SIG Strasbourg of the French LNB Pro A. He is also part of the Czech Republic national team.
+Martin Peterka (born 12 January 1995) is a Czech basketball player for MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).
+He is also part of the Czech Republic national team.

 Professional career

 On 30 June 2020 Peterka parted ways with ERA Basketball Nymburk.
 Peterka then signed with club Löwen Braunschweig on 6 August 2020.

 On December 1, 2022, he signed with Merkezefendi Bld.
 Denizli Basket of the Turkish Basketball Super League (BSL).

 On January 30, 2023, he signed with SIG Strasbourg of the French LNB Pro A.

+On September 9, 2024, he signed with Yalovaspor Basketbol of the Basketbol Süper Ligi (BSL).

+On August 14, 2025, he signed with MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).

 National team career

 Peterka represented the Czech Republic national team at the EuroBasket 2017.